CodeByZach/sublime_side_bar_enhancements/README.md

 ### With absolute paths

-- Right click any file on sidebar and select: "Project -\> Edit Projects Preview URLs"
+- Right click any file on the Side Bar and select: "Project -\> Edit Projects Preview URLs"
 - Edit this file, and add your paths and URLs with the following structure:

 <!-- -->
 	{
 		"S:/www/domain.tld":{
 			"url_testing":"http://testing",